 The recipe has three parts.
 First, you sauté thinly sliced asparagus with a little bit of truffle oil.
 If you are like me, new to using truffle oil in your cooking and do not know what to buy, believe me you are not alone.
 It is mostly sold in gourmet food stores and comes in different flavors, but so far I have only tried white truffle oil and I like it.

 It is usually sold for $10 (or more) for a small bottle of it.
 I know that it is more expensive than even a high-end olive oil, but the good thing is that it lasts long and a little bit of it is enough to provide you with the truffle flavor you need.
-I bought mine from Whole Foods 6 months ago to make my oven-baked crispy truffled fries recipe and have been using it since then.

 In addition, most supermarkets also sell olive oil flavored with truffles.
 It is usually less expensive and makes a great substitute for this recipe.